NatFantasy/Interview-Task/README.md

 ## Scenarios
-Please check the \MindMap folder for the planning of this task.
+Please check the /MindMap folder for the planning of this task.
 Here I have used a program called xMind to map out my ideas when approaching the task.
 I have exported the file as a .pdf so it is more accessible.

 ### Setup
 1. Java installed